Juniper/terraform-provider-mist/docs/resources/org_networktemplate.md

 Optional:

-- `auth_key` (String) Authentication key used for BGP neighbor sessions, when configured
+- `auth_key` (String, Sensitive) Authentication key used for BGP neighbor sessions, when configured
 - `bfd_minimum_interval` (Number) Minimum interval in milliseconds for BFD hello packets.
 A neighbor is considered failed when the device stops receiving replies after the specified interval.
 Value must be between 1 and 255000.
 - `export_policy` (String) Export policy must match one of the policy names defined in the `routing_policies` property.
 - `hold_time` (Number) Default BGP hold time for switch BGP sessions